It could be the mantra of cultural chameleons:

 Is it either sin or shame, then, for a poor Monk, in a country where one is oppressed with excessive heat, to indulge in half an hour’s repose, that he may afterwards pursue his exercises with the more activity?
 Consider, that silence is best kept when one is asleep.
 You who reckon among the capital sins, the pronouncing of a single word when your rules forbid the use of speech,—take the example of Christ when he found his Apostles asleep: Alas, says he to them, with the greatest mildness, could you not watch with me one hour?

 Clement, “Letter 44,” Interesting Letters of Pope Clement XIV (Ganganelli): To Which Are Prefixed, Anecdotes of His Life, Volume I, translated from the French, London, 1777.

 Now that I’ve come to the end of my post, I’ve got to give credit where credit is due.
 Thanks to The Phrase Finder for identifying most of the sources above.
 And the photo, titled “Rome,” is by Luca Sartoni (used under a Creative Commons license).
 There’s some pretty nice architecture in the picture, behind the tourists.
 I’m thinking it took more than a day to build a place like that.
 By the way, that area is called Campo Marzio.
 If you’d like to see it in person, it should be pretty easy to find.
-I’m guessing that once you’re in the city, all streets lead there.
+I’m guessing that once you’re in Italy, all roads will lead there.
 And when you arrive, you’ll know what to do.